-During the early weeks of year 12 a team building event will be held o get you to know new people who may have joined your classes.
+During the early weeks of Year 12, a team building event will be held to help you get to know new people who may have joined your classes.

 There are a whole variety of activities, clubs and opportunities to do voluntary work in your own school and the local community; this will help you to develop your wider skills and competences to build your CV.
 You can even gain extra qualifications!